 The index is rebalanced quarterly on the third Friday of March, June, September, and December.
 Adjustments are implemented after Friday's market close and reflected the following Monday.
 The market data used for rebalancing is as of the last trading day of February, May, August, and November.
-Other market data used for the reconstitution and rebalancing is as of the last trading day of February, May, August, and November.
 The weighting constraints are applied at the annual index reconstitution and at the quarterly rebalancing.